itaibenamram/player-generator/README.md

 ### Current features :rocket::

+- Command line arguments - define the type of generator you want using the command-line
 - Name generator - create as many unique names as you'd like and export them to a .csv file.
-- Command line arguments - define the type of generator you want using the command-line
 - General Basketball player - creates a player with the following properties:
   - name, gender, team, age, height, weight, games_played
+- RPG player generator.
 - Generated data into `.csv`.